 - Feathering: The technician will use a handheld tool with a blade to create small, hair-like strokes in the skin.
 The pigment is applied to these strokes, creating the illusion of fuller, more defined eyebrows.

-- Reapplication: The technician will continue the feathering process, reapplying numbing cream or gel and pigment until the desired look achieves.
+- Reapplication: The technician will continue the feathering process, reapplying numbing cream or gel and pigment until the desired look is achieved.

 - Final Touches: Once the feathering is complete, the technician will apply a soothing balm or cream to the brows and give you instructions for aftercare.